ty-edelweiss/swagger-api/README.md

 ## Initialization

-### 1. Prevent you from pushing to your remote repositories accidently
+### 1. Prevent you from pushing to your remote repositories accidentally

 Should write down the following scripts on `.git/hooks/pre-push`.
 And have to prohibit you from push api documents to your remote repositories.